 Event/Activity

 Date

-Purpose for taking photographs/film
+Purpose for taking

+photographs/film

-Photographs/film will be published in these ways
+Photographs/film will be

+published in these ways

-Photographs or film will be stored for Three years
+Photographs or film will be Three years

+stored for

 Britten Pears Arts wishes to take, use and store photographs or films of children and young people under the age of 18 years as details above.
-However, we will only do this is we have obtained written permission from a parent or guardian and from and young person aged 16 years and upwards.
+However, we will only do this if we have obtained written confirmation from the group leader from a parent or guardian and from and young person aged 16 years and upwards.